Class-Incremental Learning with Repetition: Sampling-Based Generator

 \section{Sampling-Based Generator}

-Following the properties of CIR scenarios in Section \ref{sec_2_cir}, $\gsamp$ generates a subset of CIR scenarios that hold all defined properties.
+Following the properties of CIR streams in Section \ref{sec_2_cir}, $\gsamp$ generates a subset of CIR streams that hold all defined properties.
 Additionally, for any stream $\mathcal{S}=\{e_1, e_2, ..., e_N\}$, $\gsamp$ defines a probability distribution for the first occurrence of concepts over $S$ and per-class probabilities for each concept $c \in Y$. $\gsamp$ can generate arbitrarily long stream ($N \ge 1$) and even from a growing set of samples $X$ where $Y$ remains constant.